jonnonz1/nz-statute-book/acts/public/2011/marine-and-coastal-area-takutai-moana-act-2011.md

     (a) in the case of a recognition order made under section 98, the date on which the order is sealed under section 113; and
     (b) in the case of an agreement entered into under section 95, the date on which the agreement is brought into effect under section 96(1)
   - **environment** has the meaning given in section 2(1) of the Resource Management Act 1991
+  - **exclusive use and occupation** has the meaning given in section 57A
   - **infrastructure** has the meaning given in section 2(1) of the Resource Management Act 1991
   - **kaitiakitanga** has the meaning given in section 2(1) of the Resource Management Act 1991
   - **local authority** has the meaning given in section 5(1) of the Local Government Act 2002